rustacean-station/rustacean-station.org/_transcripts/008-oli-miri.md

 known as Miri, which is MIR interpreter.
 So M-I-R-I, the I stands for interpreter.
 Meaning, we are interpreting the MIR, sort of like a virtual machine runs bytecode, but our bytecode is MIR.
-And MIR is different from the usual syntax structure, (_unintelligible— 5:04_), display how your source code looks, because there is no connection to the syntactical version anymore.
+And MIR is different from the usual syntax structure that, like, display how your source code looks, because there is no connection to the syntactical version anymore.
 It is basically how later compiler stages like optimizers and so on process this data, so you don't have things like loops anymore.
 It's basically just all full of